 Getting injured or lost in the middle of a trek are some of the uncomfortable deterrents of hiking.
 It’s essential to be aware of the dangers that come with being outdoors so that you can have the right mindset to address them.

-It’s impossible to prepare for every kind of risks, but it is possible to lay the necessary foundation of safety.
-Before embarking on your journey, share the details of the trip to families or friends.
-Encourage the same to your group.
+It’s impossible to prepare for every kind of risk, but it is possible to lay the necessary foundation of safety.
+Before embarking on your journey, share the details of the trip with families or friends.
+Encourage the same in your group.
 Essential information like where you’re going, how long you’ll be staying there, and when are you expected to come home.
 Even if you’re just going out for a day trip, always be on the safe side and carry your emergency kits with you at all times.

 Walkie talkies or satellite phones are your most significant and most reliable buddies out in the wild.
 Smoke flares, first-aid, and medicine kits should also be constant on your packing list on the top of your hydration and fuel list.
 Most importantly, know where the nearest ranger station or the place where you can ask for help.
 Having a be-safe-now mindset than be-sorry-later will save you from a whole lot of trouble.
 Hurdles are always present in every new endeavor, but being aware of what you’re getting yourself into and preparing as much as you can for eventualities will help ensure a safe and satisfying hiking trip.